loostrum/arts_tracking_beams/README.md

 `pip install git+https://github.com/loostrum/arts_tracking_beams`

 ## Usage
+Basic usage of this package is described below.
+Tutorials are available at https://loostrum.github.io/arts_tracking_beams.

 ### Input data
 First download the data set of interest from the Apertif Long-Term Archive (ALTA).
 Tools to find which pulsars are in the